coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 double your speed directly toward the designated opponent.

 You must have a clear path toward the opponent, and nothing can hinder your movement (such as difficult terrain or obstacles).
-Here's what it means to have a clear path.
+Here’s what it means to have a clear path.
 First, you must move to the closest space from which you can attack the opponent.
-(If this space is occupied or otherwise blocked, you can't charge.)
-Second, if any line from your starting space to the ending space passes through a square that blocks movement, slows movement, or contains a creature (even an ally), you can't charge.
-(Helpless creatures don't stop a charge.)
+(If this space is occupied or otherwise blocked, you can’t charge.)
+Second, if any line from your starting space to the ending space passes through a square that blocks movement, slows movement, or contains a creature (even an ally), you can’t charge.
+(Helpless creatures don’t stop a charge.)

-If you don't have line of sight to the opponent at the start of your turn, you can't charge that opponent.
+If you don’t have line of sight to the opponent at the start of your turn, you can’t charge that opponent.

-You can't take a 5-foot step in the same round as a charge.
+You can’t take a 5-foot step in the same round as a charge.

 If you are able to take only a standard action or a move action on your turn, you can still charge, but you are only allowed to move up to your speed (instead of up to double your speed).
-You can't use this option unless you are restricted to taking only a standard action or move action on your turn.
+You can’t use this option unless you are restricted to taking only a standard action or move action on your turn.

 **Attacking on a Charge:** After moving, you may make a single melee attack.
-You get a +2 bonus on the attack roll. and take a --2 penalty to your AC until the start of your next turn.
+You get a +2 bonus on the attack roll. and take a –2 penalty to your AC until the start of your next turn.

 A charging character gets a +2 bonus on the Strength check made to bull